steviesaps/steviesaps.github.io/index.md

 ### Python

-Below are some examples of the Python I have coded using the hands on labs during this course:
+Below are some examples of how I've progressed with Python using the hands on labs during this course:

 ```markdown
 #FunWIthStrings.py